pylayers/pylayers/doc/notebook/1-GIS/Multisubsegments.md

 ...
 Aa = Antenna('Omni',fGHz=fGHz)
 >>> Ab = Antenna('Omni',fGHz=fGHz)
 >>> Lk = DLink(L=L,a=tx,b=rx,Aa=Aa,Ab=Ab,fGHz=np.linspace(1,11,100))
-structure saved in  defstr3.str2 structure saved in  defstr3.ini
+structure saved in  defstr.str2 structure saved in  defstr.ini
+S1R1.sh3  does not exist
+S1R1.sh3  does not exist
 ```

 A link is the set of a layout and 2 termination points.